OSC compliance reviews

 - random review

-The New Self-Regulatory Organization of Canada (New SRO), conducts compliance reviews of the dealing operations of investment dealers, futures commission merchants and mutual fund dealers.
-If a firm is registered in multiple categories, it may be subject to a compliance review by both the OSC and the New SRO.
+The Canadian Investment Regulatory Organization (CIRO) (formerly New Self-Regulatory Organization of Canada (New SRO)) conducts compliance reviews of the dealing operations of investment dealers, futures commission merchants and mutual fund dealers.
+If a firm is registered in multiple categories, it may be subject to a compliance review by both the OSC and CIRO.

 If your firm is selected for a compliance review